rwaddilove/data-analysis/README.md

 *By Roland Waddilove*

 I'm learning Python and wrote this as a learning exercise.
 I wanted to practise analysing data, so I downloaded some data and analyse it in various ways.
-There are probably modules that can do this faster, better, and easier.
-Hopefully, the code may help other learners.
+There are probably modules that can do this faster, better, and easier, which I will look at later on in my Python learning.
+Hopefully, the code here may help other learners.

 ### What data?